Liberal Arts Core Curriculum

 - by self-consciously considering the generation and evaluation of knowledge in the major; or

-- by collaborating with one or more members of the seminar to explore themes common to the students’ departmental projects.
+- by collaborating with one or more members of the seminar to explore themes common to the students’ departmental or program projects.

 The Liberal Arts Core Curriculum Prizes — awarded by the program to the authors of the best papers/projects done by a student in each of four components of the Liberal Arts Core Curriculum, as determined by a faculty committee.
 The winning papers/projects are evaluated on their scholarship, originality, and excellence.